poissonconsulting/hsi/README.md

 MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

 `hsi` is an R package to manipulate Habitat Suitability (HSI) data frames.
-A HSI data frame is a data frame with a Habitat and Index column where the Habitat values are an increasing equidistant sequence of numbers that includes 0 or if extended would include 0 and the index values are between 0 and 1.
+A HSI data frame is a data frame with a Habitat (integer) and Index (double) column where the Habitat values are an increasing continous sequence and the index values are between 0 and 1.

 ## Installation